justfoolingaround/animdl/readme.md

 ### Streaming

 Streaming needs an additional dependency known as `mpv`, you can download it from [here.](https://github.com/mpv-player/mpv/releases/)

-If you're having issues with the installation of mpv, you can make an issue to recieve full help on its installation and usage.
+If you're having issues with the installation of mpv, you can make an issue to recieve full help on its installation and usage._**also** please note that streaming anime with vlc may not work for some [servers](https://github.com/Justaus3r/animdl/blob/master/uncomp_server_vlc.md),don't worry just change the site(i.e from 9anime to 4anime) and it should work_.

 ### Disclaimer